 Disneyland park is larger and can hold more people than Disney California Adventure, especially now that the extra capacity of Star Wars: Galaxy's Edge has come into play.
 But does this mean that reservations for DCA will run out first?
 Not so fast.

-When guests plan to visit the Disneyland Resort for just a single day, most of them invariably go to Walt’s original park.
-The demand there is higher, even with the park’s larger capacity.
-On most normal days, Disneyland reservations will “sell out” before Disney California Adventure.
+When guests plan to visit the Disneyland Resort for just a single day, most of them invariably go to Walt's original park.
+The demand there is higher, even with the park's larger capacity.
+More often than not, Disneyland reservations "sell out" before Disney California Adventure.

 Of course, when something special is happening at DCA, it can be the first park to sell out.
 For example, expect DCA to book up first on the first weekend of a festival like Food & Wine or Lunar New Year.
 So watch the special events calendars closely too!